user01/octgl/README.md

   * spawns - A mesh where every vertex is used as a location to spawn karts.
 There must be at least 8 vertexes, the vertexes must be more than 12 units (meters) apart from each other, and the vertexs must be above the static meshes by 7 units.

 Also, the static mesh below the spawns must be perfectly flat.

 Static meshes MUST have rotation and scale applied.

 Every triangle in the static mesh is far and away the biggest expense on processing, so limiting these (invisible and approximate to the world geometry) is key.

+Path hitboxes must start in front of the start line and be in front of all spawns.

 ### **HITBOX**